Top 20 Types of Sturgeon: Complete Species Guide & Facts

 Named for star-shaped scutes along their bodies, Stellate sturgeon produce prized Sevruga caviar.
 These medium-sized fish inhabit the Caspian and Black seas, ascending rivers to spawn.
 Their distinctive long, thin snout comprises up to 15% of total body length.

 Commercial importance drove severe overfishing throughout the 20th century.
 Catches declined from thousands of tons to near zero by 2000.
-Their 7-foot maximum size made them ideal commercial targets.
+Their 7-foot maximum size made them ideal commercial targets for both meat and caviar production.

 14. Gulf Sturgeon (Acipenser oxyrinchus desotoi)